apfeif4/Weather-Application/README.md

 Pull requests and suggestions are welcome!
 Feel free to open an issue if you’d like to add features or fix bugs.

 ⸻

-If you’d like, tell me more about what your program does (e.g., CLI, GUI, specific API, advanced features), and I can make the README more detailed and tailored to your project.